Revlan S. Hill

 Ann joined the staff at The Community Foundation in June 2012.
 She is a native of the Shenandoah Valley, and a graduate of James Madison University.
 Ann spent 16 years in the pharmaceutical industry as a sales representative with GlaxoSmithKline.
 In 2003, she stepped away from that career to spend more time with her family, devoting the next eight years to serving as a school and community volunteer.
 Ann enjoys managing scholarships and working with students, as well as promoting the needs of local nonprofits, in her role at The Community Foundation.

-Ann and her husband, Mark, live in Harrisonburg and have two adult children, John and Maggie.
+Ann and her husband, Mark, live in Harrisonburg and have two adult children and one grandchild.
 Ann is a sports fan and in her spare time she enjoys travel, food & wine, cultural events, ballgames and time with friends and family.

 Amanda Bomfim